 Cosmetic procedures are constantly improving.
-If you are unhappy with the sizing, shape, color and appearance flaws in your teeth, don’t delay.
-Porcelain veneers may provide you a viable option.
+If you are unhappy with the sizing, shape, color and appearance in your teeth, porcelain veneers may provide you a viable option.
 Veneers are thin pieces of porcelain used to recreate the natural look of teeth, while also providing strength and resilience.

 Porcelain veneers are very successful in situations where the original tooth has discolored or become misshapen.
 In addition, it is a good choice for teeth that are fractured, gapped, or have shifted position.
 It is also possible veneers can correct minor bite-related problems.
 Patients whose teeth resisted whitening treatments in the past may consider veneers as well.

 Veneers offer several benefits.
 First and foremost, veneers are custom-made.
 Unlike natural teeth, custom-made veneers resist coffee and tea stains, and cigarette smoke.
 Veneers allow your natural teeth to remain largely intact with only minimal alterations required.